 Comparing the video qualities for the news and foreman sequences, we found that the improvement by using SNC over the UNC scheme was more pronounced for the foreman sequence.
-For example, as shown earlier the gain was 3.21 dB for the news sequence and 5.39 dB for the foreman sequence when ten streams were repaired under 1 Mbps CPR data rate.
+For example, as shown earlier the gain was 2.3 dB for the news sequence and 4.6 dB for the foreman sequence when 10 streams were repaired under 1 Mbps CPR data rate.
 This is due to the fact that foreman has more inherent motion and requires more encoding bits for the same given quantization parameters.
 As a result, the corresponding DAG was long rather than wide, which means that if a particular packet close to the root node is lost, it affects many descendant frames and results in large distortion.

-Effectiveness of Local Peer Optimization and Innovative Probability Estimation: We also examine the individual benefits of the two innovations we propose within the SNC framework: local peer optimization and innovative probability estimation.
-We compare the performance when: 1) both innovations were removed; 2) only innovative probability estimation was added; and 3) both innovations were added.
+b) Effectiveness of Local Peer Optimization and Innovative Probability Estimation: We also examine the individual benefits of the two innovations we propose within the SNC framework: local peer optimization and innovative probability estimation.
+We compare the performance when: i) both innovations were removed; ii) only innovative probability estimation was added; and iii) both innovations were added.

-Fig. 8(a) and (b) compares the performance of SNC under different configurations for both the news and foreman sequences.
-First, note that SNC without both innovations already outperformed UNC for all configurations.
-For example at 1 Mbps CPR data rate, for the news sequence and without local optimization and innovative probability estimation (innovative probability set to 1), SNC achieved a gain of 1.54 dB over UNC.
-When we used innovative probability estimation only, we reaped 2.65 dB gain over the UNC scheme.
-By utilizing both local peer optimization and innovative probability estimation, SNC provided 3.21 dB gain over UNC.
+Fig. 8a and Fig. 8b compared the performance of SNC under different configurations for both the news and foreman sequences.
+First, note that SNC without both innovations already outperformed UNC.
+For example at 1.2 Mbps CPR data rate, for the news sequence and without local optimization and innovative probability estimation (innovative probability set to 1), SNC achieved a gain of 1.4 dB over UNC.
+By utilizing both local peer optimization and innovative probability estimation, SNC provided 2.3 dB gain over UNC.
 The results were similar for the foreman sequence.